iled/gsimcli/docs/gui.rst

     - **znodes:** number of nodes in Z-axis
     - **xsize:** node size in X-axis
     - **ysize:** node size in Y-axis
-    - other columns will be ignored.
+    - other columns will be ignored

 After enabling this option, the buttons to add and remove networks become available.